southwick-associates/rakewt-ashs/README.md

 ## Data Notes

-- Both anglers and hunter scripts weight separately based on the Tablecat variable (4 categories).
-The R approach uses split > apply > combine to run over these categories.
 - Target population is defined by the 2016 usfws national survey.
-- Adapted from Tom's code stored in the "spss_code" folder.
+- Angler survey includes a decent percentage of zero (and missing) values for fish_avidity:
+    + The `anesrake()` procedure cannot account for zero values since that category is not included in the target population
-- Angler survey includes missing values for fish_avidity.
-The rake_wt was set to missing for these records.
+    + Normally `anesrake()` will still calculate weight when missing values in target categories are present.
+In this case, rake_wt was set to missing for missing values in fish_avidity.
+- Both angler and hunter scripts weight separately based on the Tablecat variable (4 categories).
+    + I used R's [apply functions](https://www.datacamp.com/community/tutorials/r-tutorial-apply-family) to iterate over categories.